 B is for Brain (B4B)

 A composition of the most important B vitamins for optimal brain health support.
-This includes CoQ10 and PQQ to advance cellular functioning.
+This includes CoQ10 and PQQ to advance cellular functioning with increase in mitochondria to make ATP, the energy molecule of the brain and body.
 See Product label.

 Promotes optimal cellular function for memory and cognition.

 Dose: One-half to one Teaspoon 30 minutes before breakfast.

 Children: The established dosing for children less than 5 has not been established.

 Pregnancy: Although there are no drugs or harmful products in this or any of our proprietary products, consultation with your healthcare provider is highly recommended before taking this or any other products.

 Our newest entry into the expanding line of Millennium Health Centers, Inc. products took six clinical years to perfect and contains one of the most important energy producing components known called PQQ; a sister to Co-Q10 but 100-1000 times more potent.
 In 2014, with the surge in veterans presenting to us with insomnia, fatigue, migraines, fogginess, memory and mood issues we began using encapsulated nutrients known to boost mitochondrial functioning.
 Mitochondria are responsible for the production of ATP (Adenosine Triphosphate); the substance of life that runs all our cellular functions.
 Without sufficient energy to run the body we just don’t function well.

 PQQ - (Pyrroloquinoline quinone) is a compound known to influence multiple cellular pathways, including the production of nerve growth factor (NGF).
 By protecting neurons and stimulating nerve growth in the brain, PQQ also supports cognitive performance, including memory and attention.
 Additional benefits of PQQ are its ability to remove free radicals and lower oxidative stress, increase production of ATP, and to stimulate the production of Mitochondria.